001PEACH/Fusion_demo/README.md

 The code details will be released after the paper is accepted.

 Input: Input multiple exposure image sequence;
-for_redistribution: files for installing applications and MATLAB Runtime, install the runtime environment under the folder before running the packaged executable file;
 for_redistribution_files_only: packaged independent executable files;